tonyzhangmy/group3-NBA-player-analysis/README.md

  -> run pie_chart.py: Playtypes distribution for typicals players.
 ```

-### Some figures are in the format of .html which can't be showed inline on Jupyternotebook.
+Note: Some figures are in the format of .html which can't be showed inline on Jupyternotebook.
 So we attached the link here.

 [3D PCA categorizing Slider](https://plot.ly/~swishan/16)
 ![](https://github.com/tonyzhangmy/group3-NBA-player-analysis/blob/master/data/data_cleaned/plots/3D.png)